notaryproject/specifications/trust-store-trust-policy-specification.md

 ### Artifact Integrity

-The presence of a trust policy indicates that implementation MUST validate that artifact is signed and has not been altered.
+The artifact MUST be signed and has not been altered.

 ### Artifact Expiry